-NOTE: The points listed in the Shopify theme buying guide below are only to help the confused Shopify beginners in making the right buying decision.
+NOTE: The points listed in the Shopify theme buying guide below help the confused Shopify beginners make the right buying decision.
 And hence, not set in stone.

 Verify These 13 Points Before Buying Your Next Shopify Theme

-I understand that not every one of us can afford an expensive theme, but to be honest… you would be better off with a Free best Shopify theme instead of a cheaper theme.
+I understand that not everyone can afford an expensive theme, but to be honest… you would be better off with a Free best Shopify theme instead of a cheaper theme.
 Instead, invest that money in some other part of your dropshipping business.

 Cheap themes aren’t only featureless but also don’t look good enough.

 Similarly, just because a theme is the most expensive doesn’t mean it is the best.
 Most of the time, these themes are too massive for a single person to handle.
 You will only waste most of your time just configuring such Shopify templates.

 2. A Feature-rich Shopify Theme is as BAD as a Feature-less Shopify Theme